balpritz/CourseManagementAU/README.md

 <div align="center"><img src="https://i.ibb.co/F03DqjX/view-courses.png" alt="view-courses" border="0"></div>

-* On the `course-mainpage`, the user can `view` the complete `course description`, `pre-requisites`, `skills acquired` and other useful information such as `average course ratings`, `number of trainees enrolled`, and the `feedback` provided by those enrolled for the course.
-You have the option to `mail` the instructor by clicking on the mail icon placed next to the instructor's name, view the `training material` for the course by clicking the github icon placed next to the course title, `enroll` for a course using the enroll button, and provide your own feedback for the course if enrolled.
+* On the `course main page`, the user can `view` the complete `course description`, `pre-requisites`, `skills acquired` and other useful information such as `average course ratings`, the `number of trainees enrolled`, and the `feedback` provided by those enrolled for the course.
+You have the option to `mail` the instructor by clicking on the mail icon placed next to the instructor's name, view the `training material` for the course by clicking the Github icon placed next to the course title, `enroll` for a course using the enroll button, and provide your own feedback for the course if enrolled.

 <div align="center"><img src="https://i.ibb.co/KjvpF4q/course-mainpage.png" alt="course-mainpage" border="0"></div>